 [ SHORT REVIEWS | DETAILED REVIEWS

 Prolusion.
-British artist Cary GRACE first appeared back in 2004 with her debut album "Book of Rhymes", and has since been a feature in the UK rock scene, issuing new material at a steady pace with six studio albums available so far.
+UK based artist Cary GRACE first appeared back in 2004 with her debut album "Book of Rhymes", and have since been a feature in the UK rock scene issuing new material at a steady pace with six studio albums available so far.
 "The Uffculme Variations" is a live album that appeared in 2016, and unless I'm much mistaken this is also her first live production.

 [ SHORT REVIEWS | DETAILED REVIEWS - LIST | BANDLISTS ]